-While sedan shoppers all want a car that looks distinctive and stylish, they also want one that doesn’t stray too far from an established formula — comfortable ride, spacious interior, good safety and plenty of features.
+While sedan shoppers all want a car that looks distinctive and stylish, they also want one that doesn’t stray too far from an established formula—comfortable ride, spacious interior, good safety and plenty of features.

 Both Chrysler's 200 and Toyota's Camry check all those boxes, and take a relatively traditional path in terms of what’s under the hood.
 Yet these two models go quite different ways in design.
 And that’s what makes one of these models the clear winner to us, ultimately, despite some deficiencies.

 The Camry was given a full redesign a couple of years ago—one so evolutionary cosmetically (and in other ways) that it was hard to tell if it was really all-new.
-Now for 2015, Toyota has stepped up the look, upgraded interior materials, and introduced a host of updates that make it one of the most significant mid-cycle updates ever for Toyota.
-While the ‘bold’ look, as Toyota described is, adds up to a little more of an edge for the Camry, it still barely keeps up with the more flamboyant exteriors that have become more common in mid-size sedans in recent years.
+In 2015, Toyota stepped up the look, upgraded interior materials, and introduced a host of updates that make it one of the most significant mid-cycle updates ever for Toyota.
+While the "bold" look, as Toyota described is, adds up to a little more of an edge for the Camry, it still barely keeps up with the more flamboyant exteriors that have become more common in mid-size sedans in recent years.
 On the outside, the Chrysler 200 manages to look far more distinctive.
 With its long roofline and downturned shoulder line, matched to a rounded front end that we’d still describe as positively Saab-like, the Chrysler 200 looks smooth, graceful, and proportioned in a way that’s a bit different than rival models.

 Inside, Toyota has made attempts to dress up the Camry, but it remains quite conventional in design and detailing compared to the Chrysler 200.
 The Camry did just get new upholsteries and a streamlined design for its dash, as well as some beveled surfaces and brighter trim.
 Yet it’s the 200 that’s the standout inside; it’s a more relaxed look than the larger 300, for sure, but for cabin appointments especially the 200 goes in a different direction than most of its rivals—a good thing, in a class of relative lookalikes.
 With soft-touch materials throughout the dash, attractive colors and grains, and available open-pore wood trim on the top 200C, it’s a simple, beautiful look.

 Things don’t appear nearly as rosy for the Chrysler 200 as soon as you have four adults try to get in at the same time.
 While it’s certainly okay for that, the Chrysler simply doesn’t feel as spacious in back as most of its mid-size peer set today —including the Camry.
-The failing for the 200 is mostly headroom in back—an inadequacy that’s somehow not represented in the ‘official’ headroom figures—although in most other ways, including plenty of bins and cubbies and a very spacious trunk, the 200 excels.
+The failing for the 200 is mostly head room in back—an inadequacy that’s somehow not represented in the official head room figures—although in most other ways, including plenty of bins and cubbies and a very spacious trunk, the 200 excels.
 The Camry, on the other hand, is simple and straightforward, with great seating comfort all around.
 The Camry SE model gets upgraded seats, so we’d recommend it (or the XSE) for the best support.

 There aren’t many mid-size sedans left on the market that offer a choice between four-cylinder or V-6 engines, but the Chrysler 200 and Toyota Camry are two of them.
-We’ve found the base 184-horsepower, 2.4-liter four in the Chrysler 200 to be plenty perky and admirably smooth—especially if it’s one of the (quieter) upper-trim models with acoustic glass.
-Go for the V-6 in the Chrysler and powertrain-wise, it feels like it could wear a luxury badge; there’s a punchy, instantaneous quality, smooth all the way up the rev range, that can’t be beat by most of the turbocharged four-cylinder competition, and the nine-speed automatic transmission is a willing companion, albeit with harsh shifts sometimes in gentler driving.
-In the Camry, the 178-hp, 2.5-liter four-cylinder engine feels a little lackluster in its performance next to other rival models with base engines, including the 200, although its V-6 delivers strong and smooth performance, with great drivability.
+We’ve found the base 184-horsepower, 2.4-liter inline-4 in the Chrysler 200 to be plenty perky and admirably smooth—especially if it’s one of the (quieter) upper-trim models with acoustic glass.
+Go for the V-6 in the Chrysler and powertrain-wise, it feels like it could wear a luxury badge; there’s a punchy, instantaneous quality, smooth all the way up the rev range, that can’t be beat by most of the turbocharged four-cylinder competition, and the 9-speed automatic transmission is a willing companion, albeit with harsh shifts sometimes in gentler driving.
+In the Camry, the 178-hp, 2.5-liter 4-cylinder engine feels a little lackluster in its performance next to other rival models with base engines, including the 200, although its V-6 delivers strong and smooth performance, with great drivability.

 If you want all-wheel drive, you can get it in the 200 on V-6 versions of the Chrysler 200, which helps give it some additional stability and all-weather traction.
-It’s not at all available on the four-cylinder 200 models, or anywhere in the Toyota Camry lineup.
+It’s not at all available on the 4-cylinder 200 models, or anywhere in the Toyota Camry lineup.